 - What is the placeholder default due date?

 You have utmost flexibility here, free to control how objectives are populated, when they can be worked on, and by whom.
+And now Admins have the ability to enable employees and/or managers to update the status of their objectives indefinitely - even after the Objectives Cycle ends:

 Objective Alignment using Categories